oprogramador/vim-ftp/README.md

 Configuration:

-Write your ftp settings to the vimrc like following:
+Write your ftp settings to the vimrc like the following:

 let g:ftp_conf = {